Reasonably reasoning AI agents can avoid game-theoretic failures in zero-shot, provably: Experiments

 \subsection{Experiment 2.
 Nontrivial Nash convergence}

-We now move from asking whether play converges to \emph{some} equilibrium-consistent action profile to the harder question of whether agents can track a nontrivial, cooperative repeated-game Nash equilibrium sustained by continuation incentives.
-Here, we test the second hypothesis: for convergence to non-trivial repeated-game Nash equilibria that rely on continuation incentives and long-horizon strategic reasoning, myopic approaches should generally fail, whereas PS-BR, which explicitly evaluates continuation strategies, should succeed.
+We now move from asking whether play converges to \emph{some} equilibrium-consistent action profile to the harder question of whether agents can track a \emph{specific} nontrivial cooperative repeated-game equilibrium sustained by continuation incentives.